-National Magic Day takes place on October 31 and reminds us that many miracles happen on earth, which we sometimes do not pay attention to.
-Initially, the date was dedicated to the illusionist Houdini, but later began to honor everyone who has anything to do with magic.
+National Magic Day takes place on October 31 and reminds us of the many miracles that take place on earth, which often go unnoticed.
+Initially, the date was dedicated to the famous illusionist Houdini, but later it began to honor everyone who has something to do with magic.
 Join the celebration and experience the wonders for yourself!

-- earlier belief in magic was considered a pagan superstition;
+- Earlier beliefs in magic were considered pagan superstitions.

-- it has been proven that the clergy not only hunted witches, but also dabbled in magic on their own.
-This is reflected in some research;
+- It has been proven that the clergy not only hunted witches, but also practiced magic themselves, as evidenced by some research.

-- in the Middle Ages, science and magic were inseparable spheres;
+- In the Middle Ages, science and magic were intertwined.

-- witchcraft could be charged even for the color of hair, eyes, freckles;
+- Witchcraft could be charged even for the color of someone’s hair, eyes, and freckles.

 Magic Day is observed on October 31 each year.